 - Preheat the oven to 400 degrees.

-- Season the pork with salt and pepper and pat each side with flour.
+- Season the pork with salt and pepper and dredge each side with flour.

 French Onion Sauce

-- In the same skillet that you seared the meat in, melt 4 Tablespoons of butter over medium-low heat.
+- Melt 4 Tablespoons of butter in the same skillet over medium-low heat.
 (Don’t clean the pan in between.)

-- Add the onions to the pan and toss to coat them in the butter.
+- Add the onions and toss to coat them in the butter.
 They will take a good 45-60 minutes to sufficiently caramelize.
 Use a silicone spatula to stir them occasionally as they cook.

-- Toss the onions and mushrooms with 1 Tablespoon of flour.
+- Toss the onions with 1 Tablespoon of flour.
 Heat and stir for 1-2 minutes.

 - Optional: Top each pork chop with cheese.
 Set the oven to broil until the cheese is hot and melted, or cover the skillet and allow the cheese to melt that way.